paulsmith/tablestruct/README.md

 [![Build Status](https://travis-ci.org/paulsmith/tablestruct.svg)](https://travis-ci.org/paulsmith/tablestruct)

-Maps Go structs to database tables, struct fields to columns.
+`tablestruct` maps Go structs to database tables, and struct fields to columns.

+It is a lightweight alternative to ORMs.
+It preserves type-safety and eschews reflection.

-It provides common functionality for persisting structs to and retrieving structs from the database, including but not limited to:
+It provides common operations for persisting structs to and retrieving structs from the database, including but not limited to:

 * get by ID/primary key